IsaacScript/isaacscript/packages/docs/docs/main/mod-feature.md

   postNPCUpdate(npc: EntityNPC): void {
     // The following code is just to show off getting a counter from our `v` object; it does not
     // have to do with the class pattern specifically.
 Most of your mod features will probably use
-    // the save data manger in a way similar to this, but they don't necessarily have to. const ptrHash = GetPtrHash(npc);
+    // the save data manager in a way similar to this, but they don't necessarily have to. const ptrHash = GetPtrHash(npc);
     const counters = v.room.countersMap.getAndSetDefault(ptrHash);
     const newCounters = counters + 1;